lokeshbio/jekyll-now/about.md

 permalink: /about/
 ---

-I am Lokeshwaran manoharan, a post-doc working at the Archaea Biology department [@Archaea_UniVie](https://twitter.com/Archaea_Vienna).
-I am very much interested in environmental microbiology, espcially in microbial ecology and genomics.
-I have my furnished some of the details of my Resume below:
+I am Lokeshwaran manoharan, a Bioinformatician by training and currenly working as one at [NBIS](https://nbis.se/).
+I amenthusiastic about computational tools and techniques to answer different biological questions.
+I have mainly worked with microbiology projects in terms of their ecology and evolution and they always fascinate me.

 ###### EDUCATION
     • PhD in biology from Dec-2011 to Apr-2016 at Lund University, Lund, Sweden.